andyfischer/circa/docs/syntax.md

 For statement with rebinding
 ----------------------------

-A for statement can also *rebind* the list expression using the `@` operator, which means that the inner code is allowed to modify each item, and the list name is rebinded to the modified list.
+A for-statement can also *rebind* the list expression using the `@` operator, which means that the inner code is allowed to modify each item, and the list name is rebound to the modified list.
 Example:

     numbers = [0 1 2 3 4]
     for i in @numbers